ELELAB/Moonlight2_GMA_case_studies/README.md

 If you don't have access to `conda` please see the [Miniconda installer page](https://docs.conda.io/en/latest/miniconda.html) for instructions on how to install Miniconda.

-Once you have access to `conda`, you can
+Once you have access to `conda`, follow the below instructions:

 1. Clone our github repository into a local directory on your local machine: